justi1jc/FPS/README.md

 * Make 1-4/D-pad into "quick access" slots that uses an ability's one-shot method.

 ## Current Objectives
-* Change arenalobbymenu to display only deathmatch mode
-* Change arenalobbymenu to display deathmatch config options.
-* Make Arena.cs replace itself with the appropriate script for the current gamemode.

 ********************************************************************************
  _____              __ _